 This results in large amounts of insulin being dumped into your blood stream.
 Remember that the job of insulin is to regulate your blood sugar.
 It needs to do something with the excess glucose (sugar).
 The easiest thing for insulin to do with it is to store it in your body as fat.

-Simply put: coffee can affect your blood sugar which could interfere with the body’s ability to burn fat.
+Simply put, coffee can affect your blood sugar, which could interfere with your body’s ability to burn fat.

 These fears of coffee may be over-stated.
-Even though the authors of these two diets do not favor coffee, there is plenty of anecdotal evidence to suggest that either of these diets can be successful despite the continued consumption of coffee.
-And there is some non-anecdotal research, which indicates that exercise helps stabilize blood sugar after ingesting caffeine.
+Even though the authors of these two diets do not favor coffee, there is plenty of anecdotal evidence to suggest that either can be successful despite the continued consumption of coffee.
+Some non-anecdotal research indicates that exercise helps stabilize blood sugar after ingesting caffeine.
 Our goal, as defined above, is to get lean while continuing to enjoy coffee.
 So let’s address the problems coffee could pose to a diet, and find a solution.

 Step 1 – Clean Up Your Coffee

 Coffee by itself is perfect.
 It has zero calories, zero carbs, and zero fat.
 It even has properties that assist with fat loss.
 Coffee by itself isn’t the problem.
-Lattes, mochas, iced espresso blended with sugar, whipped cream, ice cream, flavored syrups, alcohol, and caramel are just a few of the things we add to our coffee.
+Lattes, mochas, iced espresso blended with sugar, whipped cream, ice cream, flavored syrups, alcohol, and caramel are just a few things we add to our coffee.
 Coffee is derived from the old Arabic word “qahwah” which means “gives strength”.
-Consuming popular coffee drinks today that are as calorically dense as desserts has the effect of giving coffee a bad name, and changing the meaning of coffee from gives strength to gives girth.
+Consuming popular coffee drinks today that are as calorically dense as desserts gives coffee a bad name, and changing the meaning of coffee from gives strength to gives girth.

-In order to succeed in our diet, we must get back to basics.
+To succeed in our diet, we must get back to basics.
 Regular coffee and straight shots of espresso are fine.
 As for milk, that depends upon your specific diet.
-An Atkins diet may allow half and half, whereas a low-fat diet would insist upon skim milk.
-If you must use sweeteners, at least make an effort to cut down: go from 2 packets to 1 packet.
+An Atkins diet may allow half and half, whereas a low-fat diet insists on skim milk.
+If you must use sweeteners, at least try to cut down: go from 2 packets to 1 packet.

 Step 2 – Reduce Your Coffee Intake

-If too much coffee can affect blood sugar then it only makes sense to reduce your caffeine intake.
+If too much coffee can affect blood sugar, reducing your caffeine intake only makes sense.
 However, you don’t want to reduce your coffee intake at the same time you are reducing your caloric intake unless you have super willpower.
-Fewer calories and less caffeine usually mean a reduction in energy which could lead to binge eating.
-A smarter move is to reduce your coffee intake for a week prior to the diet.
+Fewer calories and less caffeine usually mean an energy reduction, which could lead to binge eating.
+A smarter move is to reduce your coffee intake for a week before the diet.
 Once the diet starts, you can slightly increase your coffee levels.
-It’s good to have a clear head when you’ve got an empty stomach.
+Having a clear head is good when you’ve got an empty stomach.

 Another idea is to space out your coffee intake.
-Instead of drinking 4 mugs of coffee back to back, consider spreading those 4 mugs throughout the day.
-One at 6am, 10am, 1pm, and 5pm.
-As long as you don’t consume too much, caffeine can be an appetite suppressant.
+Instead of drinking four mugs of coffee back to back, consider spreading those four mugs throughout the day: one at 6 a.m., 10 a.m., 1 p.m., and 5 p.m.
+Caffeine can be an appetite suppressant as long as you don’t consume too much.

 Reducing your coffee intake is important, but it can be painful.
 Cutting back on caffeine can cause headaches and constipation.
-A good article on reducing caffeine intake is Accelerated Detox by Rachel Elliot.
+Accelerated Detox by Rachel Elliot is a good article on reducing caffeine intake.

 Step 3 – Avoid Eating Simple Carbs with Coffee

-Now if you’re on a low-carb diet, you’ll want to avoid simple carbs completely.
+Now, if you’re on a low-carb diet, you’ll want to avoid simple carbs altogether.
 However, it may not be a wise idea not to eat simple carbs on any diet while drinking your coffee.
 You know the simple carbs I’m referring to.
-They would be the bagels, croissants, and scones that you see in every coffee shop.
-Going back to the insulin argument: if caffeine could affect blood sugar negatively then the last thing you want to do is combine it with something that is certain to cause an insulin spike.
+They would be the bagels, croissants, and scones you see in every coffee shop.
+Going back to the insulin argument: if caffeine could affect blood sugar negatively, then the last thing you want to do is combine it with something certain to cause an insulin spike.

 Step 4 – Exercise

 It’s common sense that exercise helps one lose fat on almost any diet.
 In the words of The Illinois Department of Human Services exercise …helps the body use insulin more efficiently, and this lowers blood sugar.
-If exercising can help us stabilize our blood sugar then maybe we don’t have to get rid of our coffee in order to get lean.
-So lift some weights, do some aerobic activity, and keep drinking coffee.
+If exercising can help us stabilize our blood sugar, then maybe we don’t have to get rid of our coffee to be lean.
+So, lift some weights, do some aerobic activity, and drink coffee.
 If you don’t have access to a gym, you can perform body-weight exercises such as the push-up and the Hindu Squat.

 The 3 Diets Revisited

-People are often more fanatical about their diet choice than their religion.
-So far be it from me to slam or endorse any particular diet.
-Each of the four groups mentioned restricts food selection and the result is often a caloric reduction, which translates to fat loss.
+People are often more fanatical about their diet choices than their religion.
+So, be it from me to slam or endorse any particular diet.
+Each of the four groups mentioned restricts food selection, and the result is often a caloric reduction, which translates to fat loss.
 What happens behind the curtains may be different, but a combination of healthy eating and exercise has always been the secret to getting lean.
-Using the above steps we can keep our relationship with coffee while dieting.
+Using the above steps, we can maintain our relationship with coffee while dieting.

 Everybody Is Different

 It is possible to try the above steps with your chosen diet and not succeed.
-If you find that you must decide between coffee and getting lean, that’s a personal decision you should discuss with your doctor and roaster.
-In addition to weight training and power walking, this author followed a modified Zone Diet using the above 4 steps.
+If you must decide between coffee and getting lean, that’s a personal decision you should discuss with your doctor and roaster.
+In addition to weight training and power walking, this author followed a modified Zone Diet using the above four steps.
 The result was a body fat reduction from 18% to 9% in 4 months.